oyama/pico-neuralclick/README.md

 # Raspberry Pi Pico GPIO State Inference with Neural Networks

-This repository demonstrates a Deep Neural Network inference model created in TensorFlow, converted to a TensorFlow Lite micro model, and run on a Raspberry Pi Pico.
+This repository demonstrates a Deep Neural Network inference model created in TensorFlow, converted to a TensorFlow Lite for Microcontrollers model, and run on a Raspberry Pi Pico.
 The model is designed to analyze the data of incoming button clicks and classify them into three states: single click, double click, and no action.
 The training data for each state is a time series of button operation states sampled at 32 Hz, with only 10 events per condition.

 ## Features